SimonEnsemble/PoreMatMod.jl/README.md

 See documentation [here](https://SimonEnsemble.github.io/PoreMatMod.jl/) and examples (in [Pluto](https://github.com/fonsp/Pluto.jl) notebooks) [here](https://github.com/SimonEnsemble/PoreMatMod.jl/tree/master/examples).

-N.b. while `PoreMatMod.jl` was developed for MOFs and other porous crystalline materials, it works with discrete molecular structures as well.
+N.b. while `PoreMatMod.jl` was developed for MOFs and other porous crystalline materials, its find-and-replace operations can be applied to discrete, molecular structures as well by assigning an arbitrary unit cell.

 | **Documentation** | **Build Status** |
 |:---:|:---:|